portdebarcelona/OpenInfoAPI-Ports/docs/CatalogIntroduction.md

 ### Port rates and fees Info (PENDING)
-(there is the possibility to include this category in the procedures category and we also have to think if the information has to be delivered as a table)

 ![Bookmark tabs](https://github.githubassets.com/images/icons/emoji/unicode/1f4d1.png?v8)

+The costs associated to the ship calls and  the flow of goods through ports must be published as part of a transparency policy of those ports.

+(We have to take the decission of if we have to include this kind of information as a part of the procedures category or it is part of a specific category, and we also have to think if this information can be published as a table)

 Summary of rates applicable by the Port Authority:
 - Navigation Support Rate (T0)